 - Community Service of UI Undergraduates

-The UI SERU site also offers a series of SERU Briefs, two-page summaries of findings on specific aspects of student experience at UI, including satisfaction and interaction with faculty, student perceptions of their majors, how students report using their time, and how international students experience UI.
+The UI SERU site also offers a series of SERU Briefs, two-page summaries of findings on specific aspects of student experience at UI, including satisfaction and interaction with faculty, student perceptions of their majors, and how students report using their time.

 In addition, the UI SERU site provides information for faculty and staff who are interested in accessing and using SERU data for their own research and assessment projects, or in learning about survey goals, survey design, and other institutions that use SERU.

 Outcomes assessment looks systematically at what students are learning, across courses and over time, through their experiences in the major.
 Assessment plans at UI incorporate a variety of strategies, and no single approach serves all departments equally well.